pm2-hive/pm2-hive.github.io/docs/features/deployment.md

 - You can use the option `--force` to skip local change detection
 - You might want to commit your node_modules folder ([#622](https://github.com/Unitech/pm2/issues/622)) or add the `npm install` command to the `post-deploy` section: `"post-deploy" : "npm install && pm2 startOrRestart ecosystem.json --env production"`
 - Verify that your remote server has the permission to git clone the repository
-- You can declare specific environment variable depending on the environment you want to deploy the code to.
-For instance to declare variables for the production environment, just add "env_production": {} and declare that variables.
+- You can declare specific environment variables depending on the environment you want to deploy the code to.
+For instance to declare variables for the production environment, add "env_production": {} and declare the variables.
-- PM2 will look by default to `ecosystem.json`.
-So you can skip the <configuration_file> options if it's the case
+- By default, PM2 will use `ecosystem.json`.
+So you can skip the <configuration_file> options if this is the case
 - You can embed the "apps" & "deploy" section in the package.json
 - It deploys your code via ssh, you don't need any dependencies
-- Process are initialized / started automatically depending on application name in `ecosystem.json`
+- Processes are initialized / started automatically depending on the application name in `ecosystem.json`
-- PM2-deploy repository is there: [pm2-deploy](https://github.com/Unitech/pm2-deploy)
+- PM2-deploy repository can be found here: [pm2-deploy](https://github.com/Unitech/pm2-deploy)

 ## Troubleshooting
 ##### SSH clone errors
 In most cases, these errors will be caused by `pm2` not having the correct keys to clone your repository.
 You need to verify at every step that the keys are available.

 __Step 1__
-If you're certain your keys work, first try running `git clone your_repo.git` on the target server.
+If you are certain your keys are correctly working, first try running `git clone your_repo.git` on the target server.
 If it succeeds, move onto the next steps.
-If not, make sure your keys are stored both on the server and on your git account.
+If it failed, make sure your keys are stored both on the server and on your git account.

 __Step 2__
 By default `ssh-copy-id` copies the default identiy, usually named `id_rsa`.
 If that is not the appropriate key: